Advanced GUI Python Barcode and QR Code Reader for Windows, Linux, macOS and Rasberry Pi OS

 self.showResults(frame, self._results)

-Creating Python Process for Real-time Barcode Scanning
+Creating a Python Process for Real-Time Barcode Scanning

 def create_barcode_process(self):